-According to Business News Daily, a valuable small business owners’ resource, most microbusinesses cost around $3,000 to start, while most home-based franchises run from $2,000 to $5,000.
+According to Business News Daily, a valuable small business owners’ resource, most micro businesses cost around $3,000 to start, while most home-based franchises cost anywhere from $2,000 to $5,000.
 Regardless of how much you spend on your photography business, this is a huge milestone and you should be proud of what you’ve accomplished.

 From investing in the right camera equipment to branding your site, you’ve likely spent countless hours building your dream business and marketing yourself to potential clients.
 With such a large investment, you want to make sure you’re protected with the most important insurance for photographers which is general liability.

-In your day-to-day business operations, you incur many risks, and unless general liability is part of your photography insurance policy, one small lawsuit could have you starting back at square one with your endeavors or in the negative.
+In your day-to-day business operations, you incur many risks, and unless general liability is part of your photography insurance policy, one small lawsuit could have you starting back at square one.

 - Bodily injury

 - And other claims that arise from business operations

 What’s a scenario to help picture when this insurance would come in handy?

 Here’s one: You meet your clients on location for a photo shoot and someone in the group accidentally trips over a rock and severely sprains their ankle.
 After, they file a lawsuit to cover any medical expenses or loss of income while they’re in recovery.